 "The acquisition will provide us with software technology to enable us to tap into the content delivery, and content adaptation application.
 We expect to release products based on this technology during the 2nd half of 2001," said Page Tagizad, Procom's director of product management.
 "Procom's view of the content delivery and content adaptation products is that they will be complementary products to our NAS filers, which are well suited for the internet-based storage applications."

-On the product front, Procom debuted its new NetForce 3100HA enterprise-class NAS appliance featuring Procom's first use of Fibre Channel technology in its
+On the product front, Procom debuted its new NetForce 3100HA enterprise-class NAS appliance featuring Procom's first use of Fibre Channel technology in its line of NAS filers.
+Also hitting the streets is the NetForce 3200SFT, its highest capacity, highest performance NAS appliance to date.

 The NetForce 3100HA is an entry-level enterprise filer featuring an architecture that includes dual-active Fibre RAID controllers and that incorporates Fibre Channel storage subsystems with dual redundant loops on the front end of each redundant Fibre controller, as well as on the back end.
 The 3200SFT is a fully fault-tolerant version of the NAS appliance designed to complement the 3100 high-end environments.